OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 Our import didn't do much because this was an empty database, but we have something to compare the project with now.

 :::hint
-This guide uses an empty database to start with, however, using an existing database will work just the same.
+This guide uses an empty database to start with, however, using an existing, populated database will work just the same.
 The import process will populate your project with the existing objects from the database.
 :::

 At this point, we can start creating our database schema (tables, views, stored procedures, etc...)